tearfulDalvik/almace-scaffolding/_app/_posts/note/2019-12-03-the-rakish-land-auth-flow.md

 ##  Verifying user's eligibility
 {:toc #verify-users}
 We'll attach the access token to our user account APIs to check whether this user has access to our server, download Dalvik's Club ID profile, and register this player's Mojang profile to our database.
-As mentioned in [Creating an Authorization URL](#createing-authorization-url), we'll store the refresh token to the player's metadata.
+As mentioned in [Creating an authorization URL](#createing-authorization-url), we'll store the refresh token to the player's metadata.

 ##  Player's data synchronizing
 {:toc #data-synchronizing}
 When a player with refresh token metadata joined this server again, we cannot determine whether this player is eligible immediately, but we would not bother this player until we confirmed that this player's license has expired or revoked.
 We'll do our reverify process in the background by using the refresh token from this player's metadata to exchange a new pair of a new access token and a new refresh token from the token endpoint, which is standard OAuth2 procedure as well.
-Then we reperform our request to license API and if valid, we'll upload this player's login information.
+Then we reperform our request to license API and if legitimate, we'll upload this player's login information.
 Otherwise, we'll remove this player's refresh token metadata, notify this player and kick this player from the server after 5 minutes, then call our unregister API with player's UUID.
 If this player rejoins again, he will be asked for authenticating just like a new player, except that all this player’s property remains.

 [^1]: Metadata are not persistent.
 None of them will exist after server restarts.
 [^2]: We moved Minecraft and go.ifengge.cn server under the same LAN eventually, then we did some trick on the link shorten API to reuse identical links.
 This did reduce many response time.